wp-plugins/news-manager/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix: Ajax News calendar not working properly with Polylang

 = 1.0.1 =
 * New: Multisite support
 * Fix: Widgets not working if switched to native Tags or Categories